 Take your nursing career to the next level

-As a student in the M.S.N.-F.N.P program, you’ll complete a rigorous combination of graduate-level coursework and work alongside nurse practitioners and primary care physicians in clinical settings in Nacogdoches and the surrounding communities.
+As a student in the MSN program, you’ll complete a rigorous combination of graduate-level coursework and work alongside alongside other nurses with advanced degrees in your desired field in your community.

 Program Learning Outcomes